-Specific configurations and optimizations for your webserver are available here:
+Specific configurations and optimizations for your web server are available here:

 Pimcore requires write access to the following directories (relative to your project root):

-If you're running the installation using a custom environment name, ensure you have already the right config files
+If you're running the installation using a custom environment name, ensure you already have the right config files

 in place, e.g.